sampocs/CS506_Momentum/README.md

 7. The application should now be running, complete with all tests enabled.

 Website version:
-The website folder contains the files specific to the website.
+The website_new folder contains the files specific to the website.
 Instructions on how to build and run the website:
-1. Open the website folder.
+1. Open the website_new folder.
 2. In cmd, type "npm start".
 Ensure you have npm installed before doing this step.
 3. It should return a URL which renders the website and connections.
 By default, it is localhost:3000
 4. If it doesn't automatically open this address in an Internet browser, navigate to this address.